Skip to main content Go to home page

 When is a holiday home exempt?

-The holiday home exemption applies to properties used and occupied by the owner or a vested beneficiary of a trust for at least 4 weeks (whether continuous or aggregate) in the calendar year.
+An exemption applies to a property used and occupied by the owner or a vested beneficiary of the trust to which the land is subject as their holiday home for at least 4 weeks (whether continuous or aggregate) in a calendar year.

 This exemption is subject to the following conditions: